 Ensuring proper battery management is crucial when flying long-range.
 One of the most common mistakes new pilots make is not leaving enough battery to make their way back.
 Take wind speed and direction into account; if you’re flying back against a headwind, it will drain your battery much faster.

 This emphasizes the importance of weather considerations – avoid flying in excessively windy conditions.
-Not only will your drone fly terribly, but battery life will also be negatively impacted.
+Not only will your drone fly terribly with shaky footage, but battery life will also be negatively impacted.

 Additionally, when flying down a mountain or cliff, remember to account for the extra battery power needed to climb back up during your return flight.